 The College of Idaho is pleased to announce the opening of “Here or Somewhere Else,” an exhibition of work by graduating senior art majors at the Rosenthal Gallery of Art, located inside Blatchley Hall on the C of I campus in Caldwell.
 An opening reception will be held from 4:30-7:30 p.m. on Friday, April 25, and the work will be on display through May 17.
 For the first time this year, the show also will be part of the annual Student Research Conference, which takes place April 26.

-The College of Idaho Theatre Department is pleased to present its spring 2013 main stage production The Gut Girls, a drama written by British playwright Sarah Daniels.
-The show plays at 7:30 p.m. nightly April 11-13 and April 17-20 inside the Langroise Studio Theatre on the C of I campus in Caldwell.
-There also is a 2 p.m. matinee closing performance April 21.
-Tickets cost $15 for adults or $10 for seniors and students.
-C of I students, faculty and staff receive one free ticket.
-For tickets and information, contact the Langroise Box Office at (208) 459-5426.
+The College of Idaho Theatre Department is pleased to announce its spring main stage production, the Sam Shepard drama 'A Lie of the Mind.'
+The play shows at 7:30 nightly April 17-19 and 23-26 inside Langroise Studio Theatre on the C of I campus in Caldwell, with a 2 p.m. closing matinee on April 27.
+Admission is $15 for adults and $10 for seniors and students.
+C of I students receive free admission.
+For tickets and info, call the Langroise Box Office at (208) 459-5426.

 The College of Idaho’s Rosenthal Gallery of Art is pleased to announce its spring exhibition, “Balkanization,” featuring the work of C of I alumnus Goran Fazil.
 The show is open March 7 through April 18, with an opening reception set for 4:30 p.m. on Friday, March 14.
 Both the reception and the exhibition – open weekdays between 10 a.m. and 5 p.m. – are free and open to the public.